papadok24/Power-Pages-Jumpstart/docs/day-2/lists-and-views.md

 Before creating an Entity List, you need Dataverse views that define what data to display.
 The PawsFirst portal uses three customer-facing views: **My Pets**, **My Booking Requests**, and **My Appointments** (with Active and History variants).

+**Note**: Each Dataverse table has an active view OOTB (out-of-the-box).
+You can use the default active view or create custom views.
+Filters are automatically applied based on table permissions configured in the portal, so you don't need to add filters to the views themselves.

 ### View for Pets

 1. Navigate to **Power Apps** → **Dataverse** → **Tables** → **Pet** (`pa911_pet`)